 How to measure wrist size for apple – using a sport band size conversion

 It was a stunning discovery that John Gruber made.
 In the Daring Fireball’s site he discovered that the holes on Apple’s Sport Bands perfectly correspond to the size of the apple watch solo loop band.

-This practically tell you that if you have an apple watch Sport Band, a simple band size conversion can provide your Solo Loop dimension.
+This practically tells you that if you have an apple watch Sport Band, a simple band size conversion can provide your Solo Loop dimension.